WSOY (AM): WJBL / WSOY

 In 1929, Commodore Broadcasting was formed and took ownership of WJBL, and the station's studios were moved to the Hotel Orlando, although in 1934 they returned to the Gushard Building.
 In 1937, the Decatur Herald & Review purchased a minority stake in the station, followed by the newspaper purchasing controlling interest on July 27, 1939.
 On November 12, 1939, the call sign was changed to WSOY, a reference to soybeans, which are a major agricultural crop in the region.
 Around the same time its frequency was changed to 1310 kHz, and its power increased from 100 watts to 250 watts.
 The move to the new frequency allowed WSOY to expand its hours of operation to 24 hours a day, because it no longer was limited by having a timeshare partner.
 On March 29, 1941, as part of the implementation of the North American Regional Broadcasting Agreement, WSOY, along with most of the other stations on 1310 kHz, was moved to 1340 kHz.

 In 1962, WSOY's daytime power was increased to 1,000 watts, and in 1985 the nighttime power was also increased to 1,000 watts.
 In 1986, the station was sold to Trumper Communications, and in 1988 Pinnacle Broadcasting purchased WSOY and WSOY-FM for $8,435,000.
 For many years, the station aired an MOR format, with farm and news programming as well.
 In 1992, the station adopted a news talk format.
 The station was purchased by NextMedia Group in 2000, by Archway Broadcasting in 2006, by Tom Joyner in 2007, and by Neuhoff Communications in 2008.

 In 2017, WSOY's programming began to be rebroadcast on an FM translator at 103.3 MHz.

+On February 1, 2024, Neuhoff Media sold radio stations in Danville and Decatur IL to Champaign Multimedia Group for $2 million and has since closed in May 2024.